ntakouris/awesome-dronecraft/README.md

     - [ ] ESCs.
 You can go with a 4 x 1 ESC or All in one board combo.
 Each has got advantages and disadvantages, search about it.
 But first, check your battery.
 It should be able to handle the burst current.
     - [ ] PDB.
 You need a power distribution board.
 These are relatively small and uncomplicated.
 You can find __PDB+ESC+FC__ all in one combos that include battery step down and all that.
 But first, check your battery.
     - [ ] Battery.
 LiPo.
 At the time of this writing you can go from 4s to 6s.
 Price depends on capacity, discharge rating and cell count.
+    - [ ] Brushless Motors.
+You know, to make the thing move.
     - [ ] RC Transceiver.
 Should be compatible with your RC Controller and it's protocol should be compatible with your FC board.
 Typically 2.4GHz.
     - [ ] RC Controller.
 Flysky, Taranis, there are too many to list.
     - After configuring frameware you should be able to fly this, but there are several stuff missing.